puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/services.md

   service_type: string[];
   /**Account associated with Service */
   account: string;
-  /**Registry modified timestamp in UNIXEPOCH seconds.
+  /**Registry modified timestamp.
 May be used to determine when the Service was created */
-  modified: number;
+  modified: string;
   /**DLL associated with Service */
   service_dll: string;
   /**Service command upon failure */